karatelabs/karate/README.md

 ## `eval`
 ### Execute arbitrary JavaScript
-Use this 'nuclear option' only when absolutely necessary !
-Conditional logic is especially not recommended within test scripts because tests should be deterministic.
+Use this only as a last resort !
+Conditional logic is especially not recommended within test scripts because [tests should be deterministic](https://martinfowler.com/articles/nonDeterminism.html).

 But there are a couple of situations this comes in handy:
 * you *really* don't need to assign a result to a variable
-* `if` style statements - also see [conditional logic](#conditional-logic)
+* statements in the `if` form (also see [conditional logic](#conditional-logic))

 ```cucumber
 # just perform an action, we don't care about saving the result